 I have mixed emotions about Juneteenth becoming a national holiday.
 For one, it took us long enough, and two, the timing seems more of a ploy to shut us up about the issues of racism constantly being overlooked and whitewashed in our country.

 Nonetheless, Juneteenth becoming a holiday is still a good thing.
-The idea that it will spark curiosity for those who don’t know this part of history.
+It’s the idea that it will spark curiosity in those who don’t know this part of history.
 Now, we just have to tackle the “critical race theory” ban to ensure students learn about it in school.